ctomkow/pwned/README.md

 ### Development Notes

 For development, use virtualenv for testing (even with an IDE such as PyCharm).
-Simply, have a terminal in the venv instance, and `python setup.py install`, to test the cli.
+Simply, have a terminal in the venv instance, and `python3 setup.py install`, to test the cli.